Equine Training Options

 Instructors are and always have been horsemasters and horse trainers, which means they have the ability to understand and put into practice equine welfare and management to a high standard, and to teach and train horses.
 Riding instructors today are also trained coaches working with their clients and pupils to improve both mental and physical skills.

-To be registered with the British Horse Society as an instructor they hold first aid certificates, attend training sessions and seminars regularly to maintain their standards, gain their Riding & Road Safety Test, have security checks completed and in place and are up to date on child protection checks too.
+To be registered with the British Horse Society as an instructor they hold attend regular training sessions and seminars to maintain their standards, have security checks completed and in place and are up to date on child protection checks too.

 Along with the above mentioned tests and checks, the exam route to becoming an instructor via the BHS is as follows